dollliandra/DollLiaSpellblade/README.md

 * *Blade Twirl* blocks all projectiles until the end of turn.
 If you do, you gain a Spellweaver charge of its type.
 This can potentially grant one that you cannot obtain normally.
 * And more!

+## Uninstallation
+Uninstalling the mod is mostly safe.
+Your existing Spellblade saves won't crash the game post-uninstallation; you'll just see a \[Not Found\] text string in place of your class name.
+They should still load, but you won't have any class abilities anymore, and might run into unexpected bugs.

 ## Credits
 * DollLia - Code, Spritework